What are Map Projections?

 Universal Transverse Mercator

-Universal Transverse Mercator (UTM) coordinate system is a standard set of map projections with a central meridian for each six-degree wide UTM zone.
+The Universal Transverse Mercator (UTM) coordinate system is a standard set of map projections with a central meridian for each six-degree wide UTM zone.
 Even though Google Maps used the Mercator projection because it preserves shape decently, and north is always up.

 But Mercator map projections are really bad at preserving area.
 For most of us, the projection is common enough that it looks fine.
 In reality, Africa is huge on the globe.
 But Greenland appears to be as large as Africa, even though in reality it is only 1/14th the size.
 The Mercator puzzle game illustrates this point.

 Spatial referencing systems (latitude and longitude) are used to locate a feature on the Earth’s spheroid surface.
 The location of any point on Earth can be defined using latitudes and longitudes.
 These points are expressed in angular units such as degrees, minutes, and seconds.

 However, when you transfer a spherical shape to a flat surface, you approximate the true shape of the Earth.
 Depending on the map projection you choose, some projections may cause distance between features on a map to be preserved while distortion is introduced to shape.
 In some cases, the area may be preserved while the direction is distorted.

 Cartographers choose map projections that best represent the purpose, size, and shape of the area of interest on the map.